 Live-in-home support workers provide personal care for seniors and people with disabilities.
 Though these workers can be self-employed, the alternate minimum wage requirements apply only to those who work for a government-funded organization.

 By law, live-in support workers must be paid a prescribed minimum daily rate, which is currently $124.73 per day.
-However, due to the strict criteria that must meet to be classified as live-in home support workers, few are eligible for the minimum daily rate.
+However, due to the strict criteria to be classified as live-in home support workers, few are eligible for the minimum daily rate.
 Instead, their occupation is governed by general minimum wage rules.

 Are you a foreign worker?
 Learn about your rights and responsibilities as an employee.